JayWood/the-seo-framework/readme.txt

 	* `The_SEO_Framework_Load::call_function()` now converts and checks for `$this` correctly.
 Evidently speeding up the plugin greatly.
 	* `The_SEO_Framework_Load::call_function()` now doesn't return a fatal error anymore if class and method isn't found when the class is referred to as string.
 	* LD+Json Home Page flushing cache wasn't initialized correctly on SEO settings save.
+	* Warned options cache.
+	* `AutoDescription::title_for_home()` now correctly fetches the front page title option if called outside of the Home Page loop.
 * **Deprecated:**
 	/
 	* `AutoDescription_Detect::current_theme_supports()`, use core `current_theme_supports` instead.